Japan’s Fukushima Nuclear Wastewater Discharge: Updates, Reactions, and Impact

 In 2011, a tsunami triggered by a magnitude 9.0 earthquake inundated three reactors at the Fukushima Daiichi nuclear power plant, causing core meltdowns.
 The event is considered the world’s worst nuclear disaster since Chernobyl.

 The Japanese government said the discharge of nuclear wastewater was a necessary step in the lengthy decommissioning process of the Fukushima nuclear power plant.
-The plant is located on Japan’s east coast, about 220 kilometers (137 miles) northeast of Tokyo.
+The plant is located on Japan’s east coast, regarding 220 kilometers (137 miles) northeast of Tokyo.

 Local fishermen expressed concern that the discharge of the wastewater would affect their livelihoods.

-The waste water to be discharged includes the groundwater that infiltrated into the nuclear power plant after the explosion of the nuclear power plant unit, as well as the seawater that was originally pumped to cool the unit.
+The waste water to be discharged includes the groundwater that infiltrated into the nuclear power plant following the explosion of the nuclear power plant unit, as well as the seawater that was originally pumped to cool the unit.

 TEPCO, the plant operator, has been filtering the water to remove more than 60 types of radioactive substances, but the water will not be completely radioactive because it still contains tritium and carbon-14, radioactive isotopes of hydrogen and carbon, which cannot be easily removed from the water remove.